Canada Names Mary Simon First Indigenous Governor General - UrduPoint

 Others have recounted physical and sexual abuses by headmasters and teachers who stripped them of their culture and language.

-In a suspected backlash, more than a dozen churches across the country have been burned in recent weeks and statues of Queen Elizabeth II and Queen Vitoria, who reigned over Canada when the first residential schools were opened, were torn down by protestors.
+More than a dozen churches across Canada have been burned in recent weeks and statues of Britain's Queen Elizabeth II and Queen Vitoria, who reigned over the country when the first residential schools were opened in the late 1800s, were torn down by protestors.

-- 'Unique culture' - Trudeau last month apologized for the "incredibly harmful government policy" of assimilation.
+- 'Unique culture' - Trudeau last month apologized for the "incredibly harmful government policy" of assimilation, and has urged Pope Francis to do the same.

 Canada's national holiday on July 1 was also muted as indigenous leaders called for reflection instead of celebration.